Kim Gordon to Hold First Solo Show at Andy Warhol Museum

 Gordon has long cited Warhol as one of her many inspirations, saying in a 2013 interview that she "was interested in the lo-fi take on popular culture that Andy Warhol represented."
 It feels fitting that not only would Gordon have her first solo museum show at the institution founded in the art icon's honor but would then go above and beyond to tribute Warhol in a way that bridges the gap between her world and his.
 Gordon's Kiss score will also see a limited-edition vinyl release accompanied by a booklet of essays.

 Kim Gordon: Lo-fi Glamour is set to open May 17th at the Andy Warhol Museum in Pittsburgh, Pennsylvania.
-In the meantime, take a sneak peak at some of the works featured in the upcoming show below:
+In the meantime, take a sneak peek at some of the works featured in the upcoming show, below: